Introduction — Archaeology and the Tradition of Historical Writing

 5.1 Introduction to the Project

 This is the story of a discovery that not only gave my research a new direction but also allowed me to hear the living voice of history.
 In 2022, I was fortunate to join an excavation project in a small village named Khetri in the Shekhawati region of Rajasthan.
 Preliminary surveys had indicated that the site might contain the remains of an ancient settlement or a religious center.
-The hypothesis was supported by a few copper-plate references and local oral traditions that spoke of an old city once buried under the sands.

 5.2 The Moment of Discovery